lightly-ai/lightly/docs/source/docker/integration/docker_with_datasource.rst

           Lightly Docker instance should be the same (e.g. `eu-central-1`).
 If the region is not the same there can be
           `degraded transfer speeds and additional costs will be incurred by AWS <https://aws.amazon.com/premiumsupport/knowledge-center/s3-transfer-data-bucket-instance/>`_!
-          We highly recommend using the same region
+          We highly recommend using the same region.

 Requirements